PennLINC/aslprep_paper_revision/README.md

 This has been tested using R 4.1.2 with an Intel-Mac, and R 4.1.3 for the M1 Mac, in RStudio.
-This has been tested using Python and Python 3.9 with an M1 Mac.
+This has been tested using Python 3.8 on an Intel Mac and Python 3.9 on an M1 Mac.